polskiTran/EEP25-Sumitup/backend/helpers/system_instructions/chinai_newsletter_llm_cleanup_prompt.md

 ## Thins you can remove:

     - html tags
+    - remove social media link at the end of the newsletter, links that call to upgrade to paid -IGNORE that the "Sponsor Us" section, while promotional, is often an integral part of the newsletter's structure and revenue model and it's a standard component that many newsletters include REMOVE THIS SECTION.
-    - advert blocks, sponsored/partner messages ("Presented By ...", "Made possible by ...", "Together with ...")
+    - **HIGHEST PRIORITY:** advert blocks, sponsored/partner messages ("Presented By ...", "Made possible by ...", "Together with ...").
+EVERY ARTICLE WITH `(SPONSOR)` IN HEADING SHOULD BE REMOVED.
+        - **This also includes any content clearly identified as an advertisement, sponsorship, or promotional material, regardless of its placement or labeling (e.g., "Sponsor", "Paid Post", "Advertisement", "Partnership", "Sponsored Content", and similar clear indicators).**
     - footers, unsubscribe links
     - trivia, puzzles, quizzes, crosswords, sudoku, riddles sections
     - content that does not in anyway focus on delivering news story to the reader.

 ## Things you can MODIFY:

+    - replace every `$` with `\$`
+    - replace `&amp;`, `&#8217` with chars
     - Modify markdown headings level so that the level reflects content (highest should be # (categories) then ## (content of that category), etc..)

 ## Must PRESERVES: